 Also there are following options for the Selection tool available from Edit menu:

 - Invert Selection (for Point cloud (Dense cloud) and Mesh):

 - Grow Selection (for Mesh only).
 The selected area will increase along its' perimeter.
 This option is also available with the hotkey - Page Up:

 - Shrink Selection (for Mesh only).
 The selected area will decrease along its' perimeter.
 This option is also available with the hotkey - Page Down:

-- Reset Selection (for Dense Cloud and Mesh).
+- Reset Selection (for Point Cloud (Dense Cloud) and Mesh).
 Cancels the selection:

 Filter points by selection

 In some cases the point cloud needs to be edited before a model is generated from it.
 In order to edit only some areas of the point cloud (and not the entire point cloud) it is recommended to use the Filter points by selection tool.

 For example, if the windows are poorly reconstructed (because of the limitations for glass surface, extra glare, and so on) it is possible to improve the resulting model using the following approach: remove the poorly reconstructed windows from the point cloud, then build a model from the Point Cloud and use the Close Holes tool to get a smoother geometry.